SumoLogic/sumologic-documentation/docs/cse/index.md

 ---
 slug: /cse
-title: Cloud SIEM Enterprise
+title: Cloud SIEM
-tags: [cse, cloud siem, security]
+tags: [cloud siem, security]
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Cloud SIEM Enterprise (CSE) is a cloud-based security information and event management (SIEM) system that provides the following functionality:
+Cloud SIEM is a cloud-based security information and event management (SIEM) system that provides the following functionality:

 * Collection of log and event data from your infrastructure and applications, on-premise and in-cloud.
 * Correlation of the collected data to reduce the volume of info you need to sift through to investigate issues.